yinmuliu/ymcodespace/README.md

 - 👩‍🏫.
 I love to know more about how people can best learn, so I did a Master of Teaching degree, interning in Bendigo, Victoria for two years (2020-2021).
 - 💻.
 My interest for programming grew and grew when I tried lots of ICT tools to teach my students - Wow, how do they make this?
 How can I make this?
 How could I improve this?
 - ☕.
 So I started learning Java (my first programming language) in 2022.
 - 🧗‍♀️.
-This is why I am here, embarking on a exciting journey to learn how to code!!
+This is why I am here, embarking on an exciting journey to learn how to code!!
+- 📗.
+I am updating my learning notes here @ Medium blog: https://medium.com/@yinmu.liu